 Most causes of dizziness are not serious.
 But if it happens frequently or becomes more severe, dizziness can interfere with your daily activities.
 If your dizziness becomes worrisome, it’s best to check with your doctor to determine and treat any underlying condition that may be causing it.

 Dizziness is one of the most common medical complaints.
 As you get older, dizziness becomes more likely.
-About 30 percent of people over 60 experience dizziness or vertigo, the sensation that things are spinning around you.
-Women are more likely than men to experience dizziness.
+About

 The causes of dizziness when you bend over range from simple (low blood sugar) to more serious (heart problems).
 Here are some possible causes for getting dizzy when you bend over: